finnsson/pagerjs/README.md

 ## In the pipeline

-* Write tests in QUnit.
-* Verify that all configuration options can be observables.
 * Extract local functions to methods on `pager.Page`-prototype so they can be overwritten by sub classes.
 * Write an extensive example.html and push it to gh-pages branch.